-Recommendations to Overcome Barriers
+8. Recommendations to Overcome Barriers

-- Infrastructure Investment: Governments and development partners should prioritize investments in internet connectivity, electricity, and digital tools, particularly in rural areas(Caro et al. 2018). - Capacity Building: Training programs in countries like Ethiopia and Zambia can help close the skills gap, enabling local stakeholders to develop and manage blockchain solutions. - Subsidies and Financial Support: Providing subsidies or grants for blockchain projects can reduce the cost burden on small-scale farmers and cooperatives in Malawi and Tambia. - Policy Development: Establishing clear regulatory frameworks in Ethiopia and Kenya can provide the confidence needed for investment and innovation in blockchain technologies. - Public-Private Partnerships: Collaboration between governments, private sector actors, and NGOs can drive large-scale adoption by pooling resources and expertise.
+- Infrastructure Investment: Governments and development partners should prioritize investments in internet connectivity, electricity, and digital tools, particularly in rural areas[28]. - Capacity Building: Training programs in countries like Ethiopia and Zambia can help close the skills gap, enabling local stakeholders to develop and manage blockchain solutions. - Subsidies and Financial Support: Providing subsidies or grants for blockchain projects can reduce the cost burden on small-scale farmers and cooperatives in Malawi and Zambia. - Policy Development: Establishing clear regulatory frameworks in Ethiopia and Kenya can provide the confidence needed for investment and innovation in blockchain technologies. - Public-Private Partnerships: By pooling resources and expertise, collaboration between governments, private sector actors, and NGOs can drive large-scale adoption.

-8. Future Directions and Opportunities
+9. Future Directions and Opportunities

-8.1.
+9.1.
 Development of Scalable and Energy-Efficient Blockchain Solutions

 To fully realize the potential of blockchain technology in Sub-Saharan Africa's (SSA) agricultural supply chains, the development of scalable and energy-efficient solutions is critical.
 Current blockchain platforms often struggle with scalability, limiting their ability to handle the high volume of transactions typical in agricultural supply chains.
-Future efforts should focus on designing platforms that can accommodate large datasets and transactions without compromising speed or reliability(Kramer, Bitsch, and Hanf 2021; Song et al. 2022).
+Future efforts should focus on designing platforms that can accommodate large datasets and transactions without compromising speed or reliability[29], [30].

-Energy consumption remains a pressing concern, particularly in SSA(Song et al. 2022), where energy access is limited and costly.
-Transitioning from energy-intensive consensus mechanisms like Proof of Work (PoW) to more sustainable alternatives, such as Proof of Stake (PoS) or Proof of Authority (PoA), can significantly reduce the energy demands of blockchain systems.
+Energy consumption remains a pressing concern, particularly in SSA[30], where energy access is limited and costly.
+Transitioning from energy-intensive consensus mechanisms like Proof of

+Work (PoW) to more sustainable alternatives, such as Proof of Stake (PoS) or Proof of Authority (PoA), can significantly reduce the energy demands of blockchain systems.
 Additionally, incorporating renewable energy sources to power blockchain networks presents an opportunity to align technological advancements with environmental sustainability.

-8.2.
+9.2.
 Integration with Emerging Technologies like AI, IoB and IoT

 The integration of blockchain with emerging technologies such as Artificial Intelligence (AI) Internet of behaviours (IoB) and the Internet of Things (IoT) can further enhance its applications in agricultural supply chains.
 AI can be leveraged to analyze blockchain data, enabling predictive analytics and decision-making processes that optimize resource allocation, crop production, and logistics.
-For instance, AI algorithms can predict market trends or identify inefficiencies in the supply chain, helping stakeholders make data-driven decisions (Madumidha et al. 2019).
+For instance, AI algorithms can predict market trends or identify inefficiencies in the supply chain, helping stakeholders make data-driven decisions[31].

-IoT devices, such as sensors and GPS trackers, can complement blockchain by providing real-time data on environmental conditions, product locations, and storage parameters(Yadav et al. 2020).
+IoT devices, such as sensors and GPS trackers, can complement blockchain by providing real-time data on environmental conditions, product locations, and storage parameters[32].
 When integrated with blockchain, IoT ensures that this data is securely recorded and accessible to all stakeholders, enhancing traceability and quality assurance.
-This combination of technologies creates a robust ecosystem where supply chains are not only transparent but also intelligent, adaptive, and resilient (Hasan et al. 2023).
+This combination of technologies creates a robust ecosystem where supply chains are not only transparent but also intelligent, adaptive, and resilient[33].

 The benefits of IoB in agriculture are numerous.
-IoB technologies can help farmers optimize their operations, reducing waste and improving productivity (Kim et al., 2019).
+IoB technologies can help farmers optimize their operations, reducing waste and improving productivity.
 Moreover, IoB technologies provide farmers with real-time data, enabling them to make informed decisions about their operations (Brown, 2020).
-IoB technologies can also help farmers reduce their environmental impact, improving soil health, reducing water usage, and minimizing waste (Davis et al., 2020).
-Furthermore, IoB technologies can help farmers track the movement and condition of agricultural products, reducing the risk of contamination and improving food safety (Taylor, 2019).
+IoB technologies can also help farmers reduce their environmental impact, improving soil health, reducing water usage, and minimizing waste.
+Furthermore, IoB technologies can help farmers track the movement and condition of agricultural products, reducing the risk of contamination and improving food safety.

-8.3.
+9.3.
 Policy Frameworks to Encourage Blockchain Adoption in Agriculture

 Supportive policy frameworks are essential to overcome barriers and foster the widespread adoption of blockchain in agriculture.
-Governments and regional bodies in SSA need to establish clear regulations that address issues such as data privacy, security, and interoperability(Zhao et al. 2019).
-Policies should also focus on reducing the financial burden of blockchain implementation, such as by offering subsidies, tax incentives, or funding for pilot projects(Kaijun et al. 2018; Saurabh and Dey 2021).
+Governments and regional bodies in SSA need to establish clear regulations that address issues such as data privacy, security, and interoperability[34].
+Policies should also focus on reducing the financial burden of blockchain implementation, such as by offering subsidies, tax incentives, or funding for pilot projects[35], [36].